DineshSolanki/FoliCon-docs/docs/topics/Settings.md

     <p>Add/Remove FoliCon to/from the explorer context menu</p>
 </tldr>

-FoliCon has the option
-to add/remove integration into the explorer context menu to let you change the icons of the folders directly from the explorer.
+FoliCon can add/remove integration into the explorer context menu to let you change the icons of the folders directly from the explorer.

 <img src="ECM-option.png" alt="Explorer context menu setting"/>